huggingface/blog/benchmark-2021-part1.md

 Since then, [🤗 transformers (2)](https://github.com/huggingface/transformers) welcomed a tremendous number of new architectures and thousands of new models were added to the [🤗 hub (3)](https://huggingface.co/models) which now counts more than 9,000 of them as of first quarter of 2021.

+In the meantime, current NLP landscape is slowly heading towards more and more BERT-like model used in production scenarios, but it remains challenging to efficiently deploy and run these architectures at scale.
+In this context, we recently introduced our [🤗 Inference API](https://api-inference.huggingface.co/docs/python/html/index.html) to let you focus on the value you can bring to your users and clients rather than digging into all the technical aspects of running such models.

+Today, we first would like update the initial results from the previous post, this will give us the necessary baselines in order to highlight some potential settings to help you understand how we can scale up inference on CPU.

+Among the things that will be discussed through this blog post:

+- Baseline - Out of the box results
+- Practical & technical considerations when leveraging modern CPUs for CPU bound task
+- Core count scaling (**Strong scaling**) - Does increasing the number of cores actually gives better performances?
+- Batch size scaling (**Weak scaling**) - Increasing throughput with multiple parallel & independent model instances

 At this scale, it is very hard to cover them all, so we decided to focus on the most famous, [BERT (Delvin & al. 2018) (4)](https://arxiv.org/abs/1810.04805v1).